| hormonal support

 By Christopher Walker

 Testosterone is the principle male sex-hormone and is responsible for regulating sex drive, bone density, fat distribution, muscle mass, red blood cell production, among a myriad of other roles.
-Both men and women can benefit from increased testosterone levels at different stages of life, however without proper nutrition increasing testosterone levels naturally becomes almost impossible.
+Both men and women can benefit from increased testosterone levels at different stages of life, however without proper nutrition maximizing testosterone production and increasing testosterone levels naturally becomes almost impossible.

 In this article you will learn about 25 foods that can boost testosterone levels.